MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/client-access-servers/Set-OwaVirtualDirectory.md

 ```

 ### -DefaultClientLanguage
-This parameter is available only in Exchange Server 2010.
+This parameter is available or functional only in Exchange Server 2010.

 The DefaultClientLanguage parameter, if set to a value other than 0, specifies the language used by Outlook Web App when a user who has not selected a specific language on the Options page signs in to Outlook Web App.